kelseamc/piggybank-frontend/README.md

 ## Backend 😎

-We have also developed the Backend for this application which consists of a **RESTful API built with Ruby on Rails**.
+I have also developed the Backend for this application which consists of a **RESTful API built with Ruby on Rails**.

 You can find the repository for it here: https://github.com/kelseamc/piggybank-backend